 Customer experience (CX) is what happens between you and your customers.

-It starts with awareness and only ends when your relationship has run its course (some people call this offboarding).
+It starts with awareness and only ends when your relationship has run its course.

-A compelling customer experience motivates your customers to return to you and tell their family and friends how great you are.
+A compelling customer experience motivates your customers.
+They will return to you and tell their family and friends how great you are.

 If you understand the customer experience you deliver, you can:

-- Learn how to improve, so you don’t cause the dissatisfaction again
+- Learn how to improve, so you don’t dissatisfy others.

 - Better know your customers.
 Then you can build new features and functions to meet their needs.

 - Move the customer to the next step in the buyer’s cycle.
-But – be careful – masquerading as a helpful hand when all you want to do is sell has the opposite effect.
+Be careful, pretending to be helpful when all you want to do is sell has the opposite effect.

 How to understand your customer experience